acorneld/EventTrackerProject/README.md

 </li>
 <li>Create Developer

-        The following API path is used to create a new Developer<strong>http://localhost:8083/api/developers</strong> the name and Id are the only required (non-null) fields for the POST body in Postman</li>
+      <p>  The following API path is used to create a new Developer<strong>http://localhost:8083/api/developers</strong> the name and Id are the only required (non-null) fields for the POST body in Postman</li></p>

     <li>Update Developer